hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_job_trigger.html.markdown

 * `actions` -
   (Optional)
-  A task to execute on the completion of a job.
+  Configuration block for the actions to execute on the completion of a job.
+Can be specified multiple times, but only one for each type.
+Each action block supports fields documented below.
+This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
   Structure is [documented below](#nested_actions).